Intertwining and commutation relations for birth-death processes: Applications

-where in the last inequality we used Cauchy-Schwarz' inequality.
+where in the last inequality we used Cauchy--Schwarz' inequality.
 Solving this polynomial of degree 2 entails the inequality

-Finally using the inequality $ \Var_\mu(f) \leq \int_\dN g ^2 \, d\mu$, we get the result. \end{remark} \begin{remark}[Diffusion case] As mentioned in remark~\ref{rem:diff}, the argument above leading to the Poincar\'e inequality might be extended to the positive recurrent diffusion case.
+Finally using the inequality $ \Var_\mu(f) \leq\int_\dN g ^2\, \mathrm{d}\mu $, we get the result. \end{remark} \begin{remark}[(Diffusion case)] As mentioned in Remark \ref{remdiff}, the argument above leading to the Poincar\'e inequality might be extended to the positive recurrent diffusion case.
 In particular, under the same notation we obtain the following lower bound on the Poincar\'e constant

 where the supremum is taken over all positive $\mathscr{C}^2 $ function $a$ on $\dR$.
-Note that up to the transformation $a\to 1/a$, such a formula was already obtained by Chen and Wang in \cite{chen_wang} through their theorem~3.1, equation $(3.4)$, by using a coupling approach somewhat similar to that emphasized by Chen in the discrete case. \end{remark}
+Note that up to the transformation $a\to1/a$, such a formula was already obtained by Chen and Wang in \cite{chenwang} through their Theorem 3.1, equation $(3.4)$, by using a coupling approach somewhat similar to that emphasized by Chen in the discrete case. \end{remark}

-Theorem~\ref{theo:bicommutation} allows to derive functional inequalities more general than the Poincar\'e inequality.
-Let $\cI$ be an open interval of $\dR$ and for a smooth convex function $\vphi:\cI\to\dR$ such that $\vphi '' >0$ and $-1/\vphi ''$ is convex on $\cI$, we define the $\varphi$-entropy of a sufficiently integrable function $f:\dN\to\cI$ as
+Theorem \ref{theobicommutation} allows to derive functional inequalities more general than the Poincar\'e inequality.
+Let $\cI$ be an open interval of $\dR$ and for a smooth convex function $\vphi\dvtx\cI\to\dR$ such that $\vphi '' >0$ and $-1/\vphi''$ is convex on $\cI$, we define the $\varphi$-entropy of a sufficiently integrable function $f\dvtx\dN\to\cI$ as

-Following \cite{chafai1}, we say that the stationary distribution $\mu$ satisfies a $\varphi$-entropy inequality with constant $c>0$ if for any $\cI$-valued function $f\in \cD(\cE_\mu)$ such that $\vphi '(f)\in \cD(\cE_\mu)$,
+Following \cite{chafai1}, we say that the stationary distribution $\mu$ satisfies a $\varphi$-entropy inequality with constant $c>0$ if for any $\cI$-valued function $f\in\cD(\cE_\mu)$ such that $\vphi'(f)\in \cD(\cE_\mu)$,

-See for instance \cite{chafai2} for an investigation of the properties of $\varphi$-entropies.
-The $\varphi$-entropy inequality \eqref{eq:phi_entropy} is satisfied if and only if the following entropy dissipation of the semigroup holds: for any sufficiently integrable $\cI$-valued function $f$ and every $t\geq0$,
+See, for instance, \cite{chafai2} for an investigation of the properties of $\varphi$-entropies.
+The $\varphi$-entropy inequality \eqref{eqphientropy} is satisfied if and only if the following entropy dissipation of the semigroup holds: for any sufficiently integrable $\cI$-valued function $f$ and every $t\geq0$,

-We have the following corollary of theorem \ref{theo:bicommutation}.
+We have the following corollary of Theorem \ref{theobicommutation}.

-\begin{corol}[Entropic inequalities and Wasserstein curvature] If the birth rate $\la$ is non-increasing and the Wasserstein curvature $\si_1$ (with the constant weight $u=1$) is positive, then the $\varphi$-entropy inequality \eqref{eq:phi_entropy} holds with constant $\si_1$. \end{corol}
+\begin{corol}[(Entropic inequalities and Wasserstein curvature)] If the birth rate $\la$ is nonincreasing and the Wasserstein curvature $\si_1$ (with the constant weight $u=1$) is positive, then the $\varphi$-entropy inequality \eqref{eqphientropy} holds with constant $\si_1$. \end{corol}